The 8 principles of The Data Protection Act & GDPR

 The Data Protection Act

 The DPA 2018 is the enhanced version of DPA 1998 and defines how organisations, businesses, and governments use personal data.
-Personal data relating to a piece of information about an identifiable or identified natural person known as data subject in GDPR language.
-The Data Protection Act 1998 was mainly composed to protect the personal data stored on computers and digital media or in a paper filing system.
+Personal data relating to information about an identifiable or identified natural person is known as data subject in GDPR language.
+The Data Protection Act 1998 mainly protected personal data stored on computers and digital media or in a paper filing system.

-In 2018, the DPA 1998 was replaced by the Data Protection Act 2018 to enhance the legislation by updated technologies and online activities.
+In 2018, the DPA 1998 was replaced by the Data Protection Act 2018 to enhance the legislation by updating technologies and online activities.

 Feel free to watch this video containing a condensed version of the article.